 While it’s certainly easier said than done, cutting back on smoking may make a big difference in your snoring habits, as you eliminate the irritant (smoke) which causes/contributes to your snoring.

 Like smoking, losing weight is easier said than done.
 However, if you are losing weight, try and evaluate (asking your partner) whether or not your snoring has improved.

 Comfortable wearing a chin strap?

 This is not ideal for comfort, but chin straps can be extremely effective for snoring that is caused by being a “mouth breather” at night.
 If you are a restless sleeper, this solution may not be for you.
 But if you are a relatively still sleeper, and struggle with breathing through your mouth at night, a chin strap may solve many issues at the same time.

 Buy an anti-snoring pillow

 Like a chin strap, this solution may not be ideal for picky sleepers or those of you who have your special pillow.
 Anti-snoring pillow elevate the head, which can significantly reduce snoring.

 Avoid sleeping on your back

-I know what you are thinking, how do you avoid moving onto your back while you are sleeping?
-Well, there’s no magic trick.
-Your best bet is to give yourself every incentive to stay on your side: try and fall asleep on your side, use a pillow between your legs, change sleep position of your arms legs (e.g. bending them) to prevent rolling onto your back.
+It may be a struggle to avoid sleeping on your back, but it's worth at least trying.
+The best ways to try controlling your sleeping positions are to fall asleep on your side, use a pillow between your legs, change sleep position of your arms and legs (e.g. bending them) to prevent rolling onto your back.